FMCalisto/forceDirectedGraph-infoVis/README.md

 ## Tasks

-1. Change the number of slices;

-2. Change the legend;

-3. Change the score of the slices for another scenario (eg.: the radial is the set of information of a football player, as dribbling, passing, set pieces).

-See [slide 14](https://github.com/FMCalisto/forceDirectedGraph-infoVis/blob/master/workshop/Are%20you%20HIPEd%20about%20exploring%20information.pptx) of the presentation.
+1. Clicking on a node of the graph makes the nodes `hidden`; [example](http://bl.ocks.org/mbostock/1093130)

+2. Make the nodes of the graph images instead of circles; [example](http://bl.ocks.org/eesur/be2abfb3155a38be4de4)